microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 A `ReadResult` object acts as a tuple of `OpenApiDocument` and `OpenApiDiagnostic`.

-The challenge with this approach is that the reader classes are not very discoverable and the behaviour is not actually consistent with the `*TextReader` pattern that allows incrementally reading the document.
+The challenge with this approach is that the reader classes are not very discoverable and the behavior is not actually consistent with the `*TextReader` pattern that allows incrementally reading the document.
 This library does not support incrementally reading the OpenAPI Document.
 It only reads a complete document and returns an `OpenApiDocument` instance.

 In the v2 library we are moving to the pattern used by classes like `XDocument` where a set of static `Load` and `Parse` methods are used as factory methods.